 - Drainage channels to the arms or legs can become partly blocked resulting in swelling called lymphoedema

-- You may be unable to become pregnant or father a child if your ovaries or testicles were in the radiotherapy field
+- You might be unable to become pregnant or father a child if your ovaries or testicles were in the radiotherapy field

-- Your bladder to become less stretchy and hold less urine if you have abdominal treatment, so you need to pass urine more often
+- Your bladder could become less stretchy and hold less urine if you have abdominal treatment, so you need to pass urine more often

-- Your breast to feel harder to touch after breast radiotherapy
+- Your breast might feel firmer (harder) after breast radiotherapy

-- Your vagina to become narrower and less stretchy after pelvic treatment – for information about preventing this, see the section about sex and fertility for women
+- Your vagina could become narrower and less stretchy after pelvic treatment

-- Arm swelling if your shoulder was treated
+- Your arm may swell if your shoulder was treated

-- Leg swelling if your groin was treated
+- Your leg may swell if your groin was treated

-- Shortness of breath caused by your lungs being less stretchy if you have treatment to the lungs or chest
+- Breathlessness due to your lungs being less stretchy after treatment to the lungs or chest

-- Narrowing of the food pipe (oesophagus) making it difficult to swallow, if your neck or chest are treated
+- Narrowing of the food pipe (oesophagus) making it difficult to swallow, after treatment to your neck or chest

 Radiotherapy to the pelvic area may cause